-Wi-Fi internet is available in the labs, library, administrative office and dining area at the Main Centre, and within two of the Main Centre's private bungalows - the Smithsonian Institution House and Jenga House.
+Wi-Fi is available in the labs, library, administrative office and dining area, and within all seven of the Main Centre's private houses - as well as the Princeton and Keller dorms.
 No password is necessary to access the public "MRC" network.
-We request that internet users limit highbandwith activities, such as video streaming and downloads, when possible.
-No internet connection, and only limited cell reception, is available at the River Camp.
+We request that internet users limit high bandwidth activities, such as video streaming and downloads, when possible.
+The Ewaso Nyiro River Camp and Ranch House are also fully connected to Wi-Fi.

-Telcom (Orange) cell network is available at the Main Centre.
-Please note that Safaricom and Airtel coverage are extremely limited in Mpala's area.
+Safaricom network is available at the Main Centre and most areas of Mpala.
+Please note that Telkom and Airtel coverage is extremely limited at Mpala.

-Power (240v outlets) is supplied to the Main Centre on a 24-hour basis from an integrated solar power system and backup generator.
-Please help us conserve energy by switching off appliances and lights when not in use.
-Note that the Princeton and Keller dorm buildings do not have power outlets for personal devices; however, charge ports are available the library, classroom, labs, and dining room.
-At the River Camp, charge ports are available in the main dining area.
+Power (240v outlets) is supplied to the Main Centre (except Princeton dorm which has 120v outlets) on a 24hour basis from an integrated solar power system and backup generator.
+Please help us conserve energy by switching off appliances, lights and outlet switches when not in use.
+Note that the Princeton and Keller dorm buildings do not have power outlets for personal devices; however, outlets are available on the dorm porches, the library, classroom, labs, and dining room.
+At the River Camp, outlets are available in the main dining area.